MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-other-languages.md

 ms.topic: article
 ms.service: mssearch
 ms.date: 06/30/2022
-description: "Graph connectors SDK Other Languages"
+description: "Microsoft Graph connectors SDK other languages"
 ---

+# Microsoft Graph connectors SDK other languages

-# Develop your custom connector in languages other than C\#
+You can develop your custom connector in languages other than C\#, following the steps indicated here:

-1. Install Graph Connector Agent and follow the instructions to register the agent [here](/MicrosoftSearch/graph-connector-agent).
+1. Install the Microsoft Graph connector agent and follow the instructions to register it [here](/MicrosoftSearch/graph-connector-agent).

 2. Download the protocol buffer files with gRPC contracts from [here](https://github.com/microsoftgraph/msgraph-connectors-sdk/tree/main/Contracts).

-3. Download the protobuf compiler from [here](https://github.com/protocolbuffers/protobuf/releases)and extract it .
+3. Download the protobuf compiler from [here](https://github.com/protocolbuffers/protobuf/releases)and extract it.

-    * Update the environment path with bin folder in extracted root.
+    * Update the environment path with the bin folder in the extracted root.
-    * Compile contracts to create **server-side stubs** in the language of your choice.
+    * Compile "contracts" to create **server-side stubs** in the language of your choice.
 More information can be found [here](https://grpc.io/docs/languages/).

-4. Create a project in your IDE and place all the proto files in a folder named "**Contracts**".
+4. Create a project in your integrated development environment (IDE) and place all the protocol files in a folder named "Contracts".

     You may create a project with the sample structure given below: